Skip to Main Content

 How will costs vary if I am an out-of-state student?

 The AIP and the GFP carry the same tuition rate for out-of-state students as for in-state students.
-Learn more about costs at each program’s respective “Costs” page:
+Learn more about costs at each program’s respective “Courses and Costs” page:

-AIP Costs
+AIP Courses and Costs

-GFP Costs
+GFP Courses and Costs

 Will costs remain the same throughout my AIP master’s experience?

 A student’s total cost to earn their AIP degree depends on when they start the program and how long they take to complete it.
-Current course costs are shared on the AIP Costs webpage and follow a Market Driven Tuition rate that is part of a cyclical three-year tuition commitment from Miami University.
+Current course costs are shared on the AIP Courses and Costs webpage and follow a Market Driven Tuition rate that is part of a cyclical three-year tuition commitment from Miami University.
 Project Dragonfly works closely with the university and our AIP site affiliates to keep costs down for all participants.

 How do students pay for this program?